monologue masterclass - monday 19 April, 7.30pm

 We are always open to new Members.
 You could be an experienced or an aspiring playwright.
 You might be an actor excited about working with new writers and on new plays.
 Or maybe you’re just someone who loves theatre and gets excited being among the first to see new work.
 You're all very welcome.

-More importantly you can put your own work forward for one of our play reading evenings; you can become part of the rota of actors we need to stage plays; you can enter our regular short play contest nights.
+Just as importantly you can put your own work forward for one of our play reading evenings, and have your work mentored by one of our experienced readers; you can become part of the rota of professional actors we need to stage our play readings; you can enter our regular play contest nights.

 Meet the team